 There are a few tips that apply to all areas of RV including how to repurpose otherwise wasted water and the best way to use your faucets to reduce waste.

 1. Catch Unused Water & Repurpose

-Some people save their used dishwater to flush the toilet or perform light cleaning (cleaning dirty feet or floors).
-Personally, we do not generally keep our used dishwater because it’s not worth the hassle of maintaining multiple containers of water in the coach.
+Some people even save their used dishwater to flush the toilet or perform light cleaning (cleaning dirty feet or floors).
+Personally, we do not generally keep our used dishwater because it’s not worth the hassle of maintaining multiple containers of water.
 However if your holding tanks are small or your family uses a lot of water, repurposing dishwater should be considered.

 2. Master the Trickle